akrito/patu/README.md

 Patu
 ====

 A small spider, useful for checking a site for 404s and 500s.
+Patu requires httplib2 and lxml:

+    pip install -U httplib2 lxml

 Quick Usage
 ===========